-The Resource Management (National Environmental Standards for Freshwater) Regulations 2020 (NES-F) were released as a part of the Essential Freshwater package in 2020.
-The NES-F includes regulations that manage IWG (regulations 26-31) (the NES-F IWG regulations), which have been amended due to stakeholder concerns regarding challenges with successfully implementing regulations on farm.
+The National Environmental Standards for Freshwater (NES-F) were released as a part of the Essential Freshwater package in 2020.
+The NES-F includes the National Environmental Standards for Freshwater Intensive Winter Grazing Regulations 2020 (NES-F IWG regulations), which have been amended due to stakeholder concerns regarding challenges with successfully implementing regulations on farm.